biolink/biolink-model/guidelines/understanding-the-model.md

 In a graph formalism, predicates are relationships that link two instances.

-In OWL sense, predicates are similar to `owl:ObjectProperty`.
+In an OWL sense, predicates are similar to `owl:ObjectProperty`.

 For example, a predicate `treats` can be used to link an instance of class `chemical substance` with an instance of class `disease`.

 #### Node Properties

-Node properties are slots that an entity class (à la nodes) can have.
+Node properties are slots that an entity class (i.e, a node) can have.

 The root of all node properties is `node property` slot.

-In OWL sense, node properties are similar to `owl:DataTypeProperty`.
+In an OWL sense, node properties are similar to `owl:DataTypeProperty`.

-For example, `id` and `name` are children of `node property` slot and they are assigned to the entity class `named thing`.
-So all instances of this class can have `id` and `name` as its properties that further describes the instance.
+For example, `id` and `name` are children of the `node property` slot and they are assigned to the entity class `named thing`.
+So all instances of this class can have `id` and `name` as properties that further describes the instance.

 > **Note:** In many cases you may see node properties without the `biolink` prefix.
 This is normal since we can assume that if there is a biolink typed node in a graph, with `id` and `name` as its properties, then they correspond to `biolink:id` and `biolink:name`.
 But to be sure of the semantics it is advised to use the full CURIE to represent property names in your graph.